DearMeii/Dearmeii/README.md

 ​(Dear god this is a long list, oops!)

 - I am legally an adult, so please treat me like such
-- i am generally fine with any pronouns, though i use they them more prefferably :]
+- i am generally fine with any pronouns, though i use they/them more prefferably :]
 - C+H and int are heavily encouraged even if i don't have them displayed on name (unless said otherwise)
 - I am sarcastic for most of the time, unless it's a serious topic. if i had said something upsetting please do tell me!
 - A socially awkward and anxious person, might overthink things easily (i try to not to)
 - Offtab for most of the time, please whisper me to interact, otherwise i won't respond
 - I am fine with people sitting with me as a ship as i had stated that i am a multishipper and generally fine with any ships.
-Though please don't be weird with the ship (also whisper me if you are sitting as a ship)
 - I don't care if you cover me, unless i am seen sitting with my friends then please don't cover me and my friends
 - I hide and block freely
 - my mood swings quite fast, very sorry abt that
-- I joke about my country's politics sometimes
  </details>

 <details>